StarFluxMods/PoliteCustomers/README.md

 Feel like you shouldn't have to clean up after customers?
 Well now they will clean their own plates, and floor messes!

+PoliteCustomers makes customers leave their plates clean, and they won't make any mess on the floor!

 ## Requirements

 - MelonLoader >= 0.5.7